dpawani1/PredictingCookingTimes/README.md

 ## Final Model

-The final model builds upon the baseline model by incorporating additional features and leveraging a more robust machine learning algorithm, Gradient Boosting Regressor.
-These improvements aim to enhance the model's ability to predict cooking times (`minutes`) by capturing more complex relationships in the data.
+The final model builds upon the baseline model by incorporating additional features, applying a logarithmic transformation, and leveraging a more robust machine learning algorithm, Gradient Boosting Regressor.
+These improvements enhance the model's ability to predict cooking times (`minutes`) by capturing more complex relationships in the data.

 ### Features Added
 1. **Interaction Term (`interaction`)**:
    - This term is the product of `n_ingredients` and `prop_protein`, capturing the combined effect of the number of ingredients and protein content on cooking time.
    - Recipes with a high number of ingredients and a high proportion of protein might correspond to complex, protein-rich meals that take longer to prepare, making this interaction term relevant to the prediction task.

+2. **Logarithmic Transformation of `n_ingredients` (`log_ingredients`)**:
+   - I applied a logarithmic transformation (`log1p`) to the `n_ingredients` feature.
+This transformation reduces the impact of outliers, ensuring that recipes with an unusually high number of ingredients do not disproportionately influence the model.
+   - By making the feature distribution more uniform, this transformation improves the model's ability to learn patterns effectively.

-2. **Retained Top Tags**:
+3. **Retained Top Tags**:
    - Only the top 10 most frequent tags were retained for OneHotEncoding.
 This ensures the inclusion of the most common recipe types while reducing noise and dimensionality from less frequent tags.

-These features were selected because they provide a richer representation of the underlying data-generating process.
-The interaction term accounts for non-linear relationships, while the top tags emphasize patterns from the most common recipe categories.
+These features were chosen based on their relevance to the prediction task and their ability to provide a richer representation of the underlying data-generating process.
+The interaction term captures non-linear relationships, the logarithmic transformation handles skewness and outliers, and the top tags emphasize patterns from frequently occurring recipe categories.

 ---

 ### Modeling Algorithm
 I used **Gradient Boosting Regressor** because it builds an ensemble of weak learners (decision trees) to iteratively minimize errors.
-This algorithm is well-suited for capturing complex interactions between features and handling non-linearities in the data.
+This algorithm is particularly effective for capturing complex interactions between features and handling non-linearities in the data.

 ---